John Bacon (sculptor, born 1740): Biography

 By 1769, Bacon was working for Eleanor Coade's Artificial Stone Manufactory.
 The same year he was awarded the first gold medal for sculpture awarded by the Royal Academy for a bas-relief representing the escape of Aeneas and Anchises from Troy.
 In 1770, he exhibited a figure of Mars, redone in marble the next year for Charles Pelhalm, which gained him the gold medal from the Society of Arts and his election as an associate of the Royal Academy (ARA).
 In 1771, Eleanor Coade appointed him works supervisor at her manufactory: he directed both model-making and design there until his death.
 In 1774, he was gifted with a new establishment at 17 Newman St. by a Mr Johnson who was a great admirer of his work.
 He executed a bust of George III for Christ Church, Oxford, and retained that king's favour throughout his life.
 Jealous competitors criticised him for ignorance of classic Greek sculpture, a charge he refuted with a bust of Jupiter Tonans.
 In 1795, he completed a statue of John Howard for St Paul's Cathedral.
 That statue was the first to be erected on the floor of the cathedral, ending a century-long prohibition on monuments in the body of that church.
 Bacon was considered the most successful public sculptor in England at the time and the church authorities awarded him the commissions for the next two statues erected in the cathedral, that of Samuel Johnson in 1795 and of the judge Sir William Jones in 1799.

 On 4 August 1799 Bacon suddenly developed an "inflammation" and died a little more than two days later on the 7th.
 He was buried in Whitefield's Tabernacle in London.
 His estate was valued at £60,000, which was divided equally among his children.
 His widow was his second wife; he left a family composed of six sons and three daughters.
-His sons Thomas Bacon and John Bacon Jr. continued his work, and one of his daughters married the artist Mr Thornton.
+His sons Thomas Bacon and John Bacon Jr. continued his work, and one of his daughters married a Mr Thornton.
 His memoirs were edited by Rev. Cecil and published in 1801.